 College-prep work for 9th-grade homeschool curriculum

 One thing I learned from the many sessions I went to at the homeschool convention was the benefit of thinking ahead.
-This is also what I found from working through Homeschool High School by Design (I’m gonna start on her next high school class next month).
-With that in mind, we’re going to work through College Prep Genius classes once or twice, and review the study guide as we need to.
+This is also what I found from working through Homeschool High School by Design (I’m gonna start on her next high school class next month, Homeschool High school by Design review).
+With that in mind, we’re going to work through College Prep Genius classes once or twice, and review the study guide as we need to (College Prep Genius review).

 9th-grade independent work: future programmer